 Conventional wisdom says that getting fit is losing fat.
 Losing fat requires more exercise, and fewer calories.
 What you’ve just learned in the previous posts though, is that fitness is more complex than just your weight on the scales.
 There are many other measures of fitness and achieving progress in some avenues may require not eating less, but instead eating more.

 To explain a situation where eating more calories could be beneficial, let’s look at a business analogy.
 When you purchase stock in a company, you’re taking a bigger risk than putting money in a bank and getting whatever interest they might pay.
 In summary, you’re a speculator.
 You’re expecting that the company will be a worthwhile investment in one of two ways.
-They will either pay you a dividend, which is a share of the company’s profits, or the company will reinvest any profit they accrue back into the company making it worth more in the future, then at the time you purchased stock.
+They will either pay you a dividend, which is a share of the company’s profits, or the company will reinvest any profit they accrue back into the company making it worth more in the future, than at the time you purchased stock.

 Amazon is a good example of a company that has gone all in on the second strategy.
 They’ve increased the reach they initially had as an online book store into a marketplace for all kinds of home goods; they are the world’s largest cloud computing provider; they make ebook readers, and have an online streaming platform for TV shows and movies.
 And yet, they never pay a dividend to shareholders.
 Whether they do or not isn’t the important point.
 They could if they wanted to, and the profits now are immense compared to what it was when they survived through the early 2000s dotcom bubble.